Two-party system

 A two-party system is a political party system in which two major political parties (Note: Note: in the politics of Australia, there are not two political parties but rather "two major political groupings"; for further information, see the Australian Coalition.) consistently dominate the political landscape.
 At any point in time, one of the two parties typically holds a majority in the legislature and is usually referred to as the majority or governing party while the other is the minority or opposition party.
 Around the world, the term is used to refer to one of two kinds of party systems.
 Both result from Duverger's law, which demonstrates that "winner-take-all" or "first-past-the-post" elections produce two dominant parties over time.

 The first type of two-party system is an arrangement in which all (or nearly all) elected officials belong to one of two major parties.
 In such systems, minor or third parties rarely win any seats in the legislature.
 Such systems exist, for example, in the United States, the Bahamas, Jamaica, and Zimbabwe.
 In such systems, while chances for third-party candidates winning election to major national office are remote, it is possible for factions within the larger parties to exert influence on one or even both of the two major parties.

 Two-party system also indicates an arrangement, common in parliamentary systems, in which two major parties dominate elections, but in which there are viable minor parties and/or independents regularly elected to the legislature.
 These successful minor parties are often regional parties.
 In these systems, the two major parties exert proportionately greater influence than their percentage of voters would suggest, and other parties may frequently win election to local or subnational office.
-Canada, the United Kingdom, and Australia are examples of countries that have this kind of two-party system.
+Canada, the United Kingdom, Australia, and New Zealand are examples of countries that have this kind of two-party system.